VIKAS-BUDHANI/Limetray_Analysis/README.md

 LimeTray is a product-startup helping restaurants market, engage and sell to more customers online.
 6 out of 10 restaurants shut down in less than an year of starting up & this is not because they serve bad food or are expensive but because they fail to reach out to enough customers to cover costs.

-##Objective of the project -:
+## Objective of the project -:
-* Comapny losing there clients they want to know the excat reason and responsable managers for the clients.
+* Comapny losing there clients they want to know the excat reason of the churned clients and responsable managers for the clients.
-* How much the client declaying in every year.
+* How much the client churned rate in every year.
-* what was the MMR amount for losing clients
+* what was the MMR amount for churned clients